CavernCrawlers/CavernCrawlers.github.io/lifepaths/WitchsApprentice.md

 Pick one of the campaign threats and roll on the related Character History Table.

 ## Apprenticeship
 The witch chose you to be {her/his} apprentice and you began your training.
 You become a level 1 [Spellcaster](classes/Spellcaster.md).
-You gain the class abilities *Exhausting Magic*, *Invocation Dice*, *Magical Focus*, *Spellcasting* and *Sense Magic*.
+You gain the class abilities *Magical Focus*, *Spellcasting* and *Sense Magic*.
 The tables below will tell you your other abilities.

 ### What else happened to you when you were apprenticed?
 <table>